Positional $\omega$-regular languages: Warm-up: Illustrating ideas on restricted classes of languages

 Thus we have obtained an automaton $\A'$ for $W$ in which the class $\resClass{q}$ is "polished@@classBuchi".
-Since there are finitely many "residual classes", and the obtained automaton $\A'$ is strictly smaller than $\A$, we can repeat the process ("normalising" the automata after each iteration) until obtaining an automaton in which all the classes are "polished@@classBuchi".
+Since there are finitely many "residual classes", and the obtained automaton $\A'$ is strictly smaller than $\A$, we can repeat the process ("normalising" the automaton after each iteration, which does not increase the size) until obtaining an automaton in which all the classes are "polished@@classBuchi".
 (We remark that we do not claim that classes $\resClass{p}\neq \resClass{q}$ that were "polished@@classBuchi" in $\A$ will remain "polished@@classBuchi" in $\A'$.
 Nevertheless, the process reaches a fixpoint in which all classes are "polished@@classBuchi".) \end{proof}

 We will later on use the following property, which is our main reason for introducing "polished@@autBuchi" automata.

 \begin{lemma}[Connection via losing words] Let $q\eqResState{\A}q'$ be two different "recurrent" equivalent states of a "polished automaton@@buchi" $\A$.
 Then there is a word $u\in \locAlphBuchi{q}^+$ such that $q\lrp{u}q'$ and $u^\oo \notin \Lang{\initialAut{\A}{q}}$. \end{lemma}